 Need to draft Tweet [Byron to draft]

+In our secondary analysis of SPRINT, the benefit of intensive BP control attenuated after the trial while systolic BP increased by an average of 7 mmHg for participants in the intensive BP control group.
+Maintaining BP control is key for managing CVD risk.

 ABSTRACT Submit a structured abstract of no more than 350 words using Abstracts for Reports of Original Data.
 See Instructions for Authors at https://jamanetwork.com/journals/jamacardiology/pages/instructions-for-authors#SecAbstracts [jamanetwork.com].
 Abstract, Design: State the years of the study and the duration of follow-up.
 For older studies (eg, those completed >3 years ago), add the date of the analysis being reported.
 Abstract, Results: The number of patients or participants and summary demographic information (eg, baseline characteristics of study participants) should be reported in the first line of the Results section.
 Abstract, Results: Present numerical results (eg, absolute numbers, proportions, rates, ratios, or differences) with appropriate indicators of uncertainty, such as confidence intervals.
 Avoid relying solely on statistical hypothesis testing, such as the use of P values, which fails to convey important quantitative information.
 Not sure if anything to change here.

 --ACKNOWLEDGMENT SECTION-- FUNDING/SUPPORT All financial and material support for the research and/or the work reported in the manuscript should be clearly and completely identified in the Acknowledgment.
 If the work was not funded, please state "no funding".
 ROLE OF FUNDER/SPONSOR STATEMENT Using the exact language enclosed in the following quotation marks, the specific role of the funding organization or sponsor in each of the following should be specified: "design and conduct of the study; collection, management, analysis, and interpretation of the data; preparation, review, or approval of the manuscript; and decision to submit the manuscript for publication."
 The work should be clearly and completely identified in the Acknowledgment section of the manuscript.